casper-ecosystem/cep18/docs/TUTORIAL.md

 The testing framework in this tutorial uses the [Casper engine test support](https://crates.io/crates/casper-engine-test-support) crate for testing the contract implementation against the Casper execution environment.

-We will review the following three [GitHub testing folders](https://github.com/casper-ecosystem/erc20/tree/master/testing), which create a testing framework for the Casper [fungible token](https://github.com/casper-ecosystem/erc20) project:
+The following section reviews the three [GitHub testing folders](https://github.com/casper-ecosystem/erc20/tree/master/testing), which create a testing framework for the Casper [Fungible Token](https://github.com/casper-ecosystem/erc20) project:

 -   **erc20-test-call** - Links the test framework together and is required by the Rust toolchain
 -   **erc20-test** - Sets up the testing context and creates helper functions used by unit tests